pmem/pmemkv/doc/libpmemkv.7.md

 ### Experimental engines

 There are also more engines in various states of development, for details see <https://github.com/pmem/pmemkv>.
-Two of them (tree3 and stree) requires the config parameters like cmap and similarly to cmap should not be used within transaction(s).
+Two of them (tree3 and stree) requires the config parameters like cmap and similarly to cmap should not be used within libpmemobj transaction(s).

 # BINDINGS #